-Well, not only in the normal boot mode, but some of its functionalities could also be used when the device is in a bootloop or bricked state.
+Well, not only in the normal boot mode but some of its functionalities could also be used when the device is in a boot loop or bricked state.
 But before we list out the steps to flash the device-specific firmware, let’s first check out what all the Rockchip Batch Flash Tool has to offer to the user.
-After this, you could grab hold of the said tool’s various build version and then proceed with the installation/flashing instructions.
+After this, you could grab hold of the said tool’s various build versions and then proceed with the installation/flashing instructions.
 So without further ado, let’s begin with the guide.

 Rockchip Batch Flash Tool Feature List